-Your child will get these vaccines at two immunization clinics being held at your child's school over a period of six months.
-Your school will let you know the exact dates for these clinics.
+Your child will get these vaccines at an immunization clinic being held at your child's school.

 What if my child is sick or not in school on the day of the immunization clinic?

 Don't worry.
 You can bring your child into the local health centre to receive the vaccines.
 Call to speak to a community health nurse.
 The contact information is at the back of this booklet.